Games on Endogenous Networks: Existence

 \begin{definition} A network game with network formation exhibits \textbf{positive spillovers} if

 whenever $s'_j > s_j$.
 The game exhibits \textbf{negative spillovers} if the above inequality holds whenever $s'_j < s_j$. \end{definition}

 \begin{Prop} Suppose a network game with network formation exhibits strategic complements and convexity in links.
-If either \begin{enumerate} \item the game exhibits action-link complements and positive spillovers, or \item the game exhibits action-link substitutes and negative spillovers, \end{enumerate} then there exists a pairwise stable outcome.
+If either \begin{enumerate} \item the game exhibits action--link complements and positive spillovers, or \item the game exhibits action--link substitutes and negative spillovers, \end{enumerate} then there exists a pairwise stable outcome.
 Moreover, the set of graphs that occur in pairwise stable outcomes contains a maximal and minimal element.\footnote{In fact, one can also show using convexity in links that the minimal graph is part of a pairwise Nash stable outcome.} \end{Prop}

 \begin{proof} Since the game exhibits strategic complements, for any fixed $G$ there exist minimal and maximal Nash equilibria of the induced normal form game---this follows from standard arguments using Tarski's fixed point theorem.
 Likewise, since the game exhibits convexity in links, for any fixed profile $\mathbf{s}$ there exist minimal and maximal pairwise stable graphs.
 To get the minimal graph, start from an empty graph and iteratively add links that pairs of players jointly wish to form.
 Convexity in links implies that no player will later wish to remove a link that was added earlier, so we must eventually terminate at a stable graph.
 Similarly to get the maximal graph, start from a complete graph and iteratively delete links that one of the players wishes to remove.